-After a restful night of sleep, we will take a scenic ride with our driver to Loop Head, a promontory bordered by the Atlantic Ocean & the Shannon River with breathtaking cliffs and a lighthouse.
+After partaking of a casual breakfast at the hotel, we’ll take a scenic drive to Loop Head (County Clare), a promontory bordered by the Atlantic Ocean and the Shannon River with stunning cliffs and a lighthouse.
 This area is part of Ireland’s “Wild Atlantic Way.”
-After lunch on the way at the charming Stella Maris Hotel in the beach town of Kilkee, we will enjoy a 2-hour, medium-level hike at Loop Head, while the local guide favors us with folklore and information about the interesting flowers and geology.
-The terrain is uneven (and spongy in some parts), but there is no climbing.
-For those who do not wish to hike, an alternative activity will be tooling around the quaint beach village of Kilkee—maybe stroll the beach or have a glass of wine at the charming Stella Maris Hotel in town.
-The evening in Doolin holds in store a yummy dinner & a live music “session” at one of Doolin’s famous pubs.
+After lunch on the way at the charming Stella Maris Hotel in the beach town of Kilkee, we will enjoy a 2-hour, medium-level hike at Loop Head, while the local guide favors us with folklore and information about the flowers and geology.
+The terrain is gently sloped and uneven (and spongy in parts due to heather), but there is no actual climbing.
+For those who do not wish to hike, an alternative activity will be staying in Kilkee and strolling the beach or visiting Kilbaha Gallery near Loop Head.
+Then, back to Doolin for dinner and more live music in the evening.

-On day 3 we get gussied up and head to the manor house!
+On Day 7 we get gussied up and head to the manor house!
 Shopping is delicious in Adare, which some call the prettiest town in Ireland.
-Adare Manor, with its 52 chimneys, built in the mid-1800s and newly renovated in 2017, will provide the afternoon tea while we provide the good conversation and camaraderie.
+Adare Manor, with its 52 chimneys, built in the mid-1800s, will provide the afternoon tea (included), while we provide the good conversation and camaraderie.
 No doubt, we will be stuffed upon return to Doolin, but the proximity of the restaurants and pubs gives us the option to prolong our lovely day!

 This morning, we will take a two-hour walking tour guided by a post-graduate history student of either Trinity College or the National University of Ireland.
 The tour starts at Trinity College grounds, the iconic Irish university.
-Dublin is a cornucopia of sights, sounds, and tastes, and you will be independent for most of the afternoon, so that you can pursue your own interests.
-I recommend a hop-on-hop-off bus tour or the Trinity College tour (including the Book of Kells, circa 800, the Gospels penned by Columban monks in a very ornate fashion).
+Dublin is a cornucopia of sights, sounds, and tastes, and you will be independent for most of the afternoon after the tour, so that you can pursue your own interests.
+I recommend a hop-on-hop-off bus tour or the more specific Trinity College tour (including the Book of Kells, circa 800, the Gospel penned by Columban monks in an ornate fashion).
 Other fun spots include the Guinness Storehouse and Grafton Street for shopping and “buskers” (street performers).
 There are parks galore throughout Dublin for walking and people-watching, including the stunning National Botanic Gardens .
-I will provide a list of places to see & things to do.
+I will provide a list of places to see and things to do.
 We can stay in touch by texting and sharing our whereabouts.
-We meet up at the hotel prior to dinner at Gloria’s favorite restaurant in Dublin in the Stoneybatter neighborhood.
+We will meet up at the hotel prior to dinner at Gloria’s favorite restaurant in Dublin in the Stoneybatter neighborhood.